-The TOE may contain up to seven separate types of switching modules (model specific): Keyboard and pointing device; Display EDID; Analog display; Digital display; DP display; Audio output; and User Authentication device.
+The TOE may contain up to six separate types of switching modules (model specific): Keyboard and pointing device; Display EDID; Analog display; Digital display; Audio output; and User Authentication device.

-The types of digital data and analog signals processed by the TOE are: keyboard data (USB or PS/2), pointing device data (USB or PS/2), Display Channel Plug & Play (EDID) information, analog video signals, Digital video signals, DisplayPort video signals, User Authentication device, USB data, and audio output analog signals.
+The types of digital data and analog signals processed by the TOE are: keyboard data (USB or PS/2), pointing device data (USB or PS/2), Display Channel Plug & Play (EDID) information, analog video signals, Digital video signals, User Authentication device, USB data, and audio output analog signals.
 Specific models of the TOE accommodate subsets or supersets of the listed signals to support different deployment configurations.
 In all cases, the TOE ensures data separation for all signal paths using hardware only.